A Simple Guide to Undergraduate Scholarships

 Scholarship programs have different requirements and application guidelines.
 Most need-based programs (especially federal grants) will require you to complete the FAFSA.
 Other programs will require essays, personal statements, recommendation letters, and cover letters.
 Make sure you confirm the deadline for application and prepare the necessary paperwork on time.
 You can use our guide on preparing for a scholarship interview if you get an invite.

 DoNotPay is the fastest and easiest solution for finding scholarships and grants.
-Once you create your account and complete a few steps, our app will perform a personalized search and give you an extensive list of all the undergraduate scholarships you qualify for.
+Once you and complete a few steps, our app will perform a personalized search and give you an extensive list of all the undergraduate scholarships you qualify for.
 Our scholarships and grants database is updated regularly, so you are assured of finding even the programs that almost no one talks about.
 Follow these steps to proceed:

 - Enter Scholarships in the search bar